SUFFERING: THE TRADITIONAL FIRST TRUTH

 O.K. i'd agree that illness is suffering, though usually only temporarily; and i find it questionable if birth, death and old age are always and inevitably suffering, but i will make no big point about it.
 On the other hand I must agree: sorrow, lamentation, pain, grief and distress are suffering... suffering is suffering... not very bright – but reassuring if you are suffering.

-Then note the incongruity of the Five Aggregates in this context "... in short, the clinging to the five aggregates is suffering.".
+Then note the incongruity of the Five Aggregates in this context "... in short, the clinging to the five aggregates is suffering."
 All the other examples are about things in the manifest world... and then comes: in short, (the summary), something with real psychological depth, the Aggregates.

 The Aggregates are only mentioned once more, at the end of the first truth – all the other manifest wordly examples of suffering are developed in great detail.

 The text reveals a number of different levels of thinking.
+It appears that early teachers and scribes, with the best intentions, have added their own commentaries.

 The Dictionary Definitions

 Was Buddha so boring that he sounded like a dictionary?
-It appears that early teachers and scribes have added their own commentaries.

 Then comes the extraordinarily long definitions of "being associated with what one does not like" and "being disassociated with what one does like".
 These are so complex and tedious that the reader tends to skip over them leaving the impression that it is probably a philosophical theory – but actually all it is, is the ever continuing dictionary definitions.
 Read it.

-I cannot believe Buddha was so one-sided, and basically of little intelligence!
-The list completely lacks the usual logical Buddhist objective view.
+Where is the usual Buddhist logic?
 Everyone already knows that displeasure is suffering.
-There is no discussion of the association with what one likes and getting what one wants.
+Why is there is no discussion of the association with what one likes and getting what one wants and why this is also suffering?

 But – the First Truth hasn't finished yet!

-Following the dictionary definitions, there is a section which expresses emotions:And then so on, through all the instances of sickness, death, sorrow, lamentation, pain, grief and distress... it is suffering merely to read it !... until we get to THIS ONE BIT OF LIGHT IN THE DARKNESS:
+Following the dictionary definitions, there is a section which expresses emotions.And then so on, through all the instances of sickness, death, sorrow, lamentation, pain, grief and distress... it is suffering merely to read it !... until we get to THIS ONE BIT OF LIGHT IN THE DARKNESS:

 "And how, monks, in short, is clinging to the five aggregates suffering?
 It is as follows – clinging to the aggregate of matter is suffering, clinging to the aggregate of sensation is suffering, clinging to the aggregate of perception is suffering, clinging to the aggregate of reaction is suffering, clinging to the aggregate of consciousness is suffering.
 This, monks, in short, is called suffering because of clinging to these five aggregates."

-The First Truth would be lost without the aggregates... and even this section is COMPLETELY CONFUSING because the aggregates are presented only in the context of "the aggregates of clinging".
+The First Truth would be lost without the aggregates... and even this section is COMPLETELY CONFUSING because the aggregates are presented only in the context of "THE AGGREGATES OF CLINGING ".

-The Five Aggregates are Dukkha.
+Please see Buddhism, The Five Aggregates

 The Incongruity

 The First Truth is incongruous with the Second and Third Truths.
-There is a clear difference in style and content.
+There is a clear difference in style and content. (see above)

-The First Truth – Worldly Suffering
+The First Truth

 The Mahāsatipaṭṭhāna's First Truth is on a completely different level to the Second and Third Truths.
-It discusses many forms of worldly suffering, like illness, old age, sorrow, lamentation, pain, distress, wailing, misfortune and grief, etc. with only two short references to the Aggregates.
+It discusses worldly suffering, like illness, old age, sorrow, lamentation, pain, distress, wailing, misfortune and grief, etc. with only two short references to the Aggregates.The First Truth has a laborious style, it has the appearance of great depth; but these are just dictionary definitions and emotions about specific types of worldly suffering.

-The Second and Third Truths – The Origin and Cessation of Dukkha
+The Second and Third Truths

 The Most Blatant Inconsistency

-The First Truth tells us "the association with something that one does not like is suffering, the disassociation with something that one does like is suffering".
+The First Truth told us "the association with something that one does not like is suffering, the disassociation with something that one does like is suffering".
 Everyone already knows that not getting what you want, and getting what you don't want is bad news.
 It is straight and simple direct displeasure...
 It hardly takes a Buddha to tell us this!

 The Second and Third Truths discuss the dukkha of why pleasure is bad news, why geting what you want is suffering.
 This is a far more difficult nut to crack.